mushtary-mumu/crime_patterns/README.md

 research questions as listed below:

 - Spatial Point Pattern Analysis
-  - Where are the burglary crime incidents located in the City of London?
+  - Where are the burglary hotspots located within Greater London?
   - Are the burglary incidents clustered in certain areas?
-  - Where are the burglary hotspots located?
 - Spatial Autocorrelation
-  - Q1
-  - Q2
-  - Q3
+  - Are the burglary incidents positively correlated over space?
-- Spatial Regression.
+- Spatial Regression
-  - Q1
-  - Q2
-  - Q3
+  - Can the indices of deprivation explain the spatial variation in the burglary incidents?
+  - What are the driving factors of the burglary incidents in Greater London?
+  - Which regression model (**Maximum Likelihood Spatial Lag** *vs* **Maximum Likelihood Spatial Error**) is the best fit for the data?

 The primary goal of the project is placed on reproducibility of the results by utilizing the research-software programming best-practices learned in the course "Effective